Radio Africa |

 Iffono declaring that the project was his "number one priority".

-Riad Chaloub, a
+Riad Chaloub, the

-singer and harmonica player with
+vocalist and harmonica player from

 the orchestra Camayenne Sofa, and the number two in the

-Ministry, was also very supportive the
+Ministry, was also very supportive of the

 project, and his assistance was considerable.
 Another member of

-Camayenne Sofa, Jean Baptiste Williams, the group's lead
+Camayenne Sofa, Jean Baptiste Williams, the

-guitarist, was a senior journalist in Guinea and he arranged the media liaison.
-A series
+guitarist, was a senior journalist in Guinea

 of interviews on Guinean radio ensued, and my days were thus